Parts of a Church

 Nave: the central body of a church where the congregation sits.

 Pew: a traditional bench seat used in a church.
-Our church had smart wooden pews installed in the 1930s, most of which we still use.
+Our church had smart wooden pews installed in the 1930s, most of which we still use, though now with cushions that make then more comfortable.
 The pews have been replaced with chairs in the front few rows of the nave and in the crossing to give us a bit more flexibility.

 Pulpit: one of the places in the chancel where speakers can stand, the pulpit is often more grand than the other (the lectern) and is traditionally to the left from the congregation’s perspective.
 In our church the speaker goes up a few steps from the chancel to get into the pulpit.